Pakistani terrorist arrested from Delhi's Laxmi Nagar; had been living in India for over a decade: DCP Special cell | english.lokmat.com

 Addressing the media persons here, Kushwaha said: "One Pakistani national Mohd Asraf was arrested by Delhi Police Special cell, yesterday.
 He has been in India for more than a decade using Indian identity.
 Initial probe revealed his involvement as sleeper cell, orchestrating subversive activities."

-The landlord of the arrested Pakistani national toldthat they will cooperate with the police in the investigation.
+The landlord of the arrested Pakistani terrorist toldthat they will cooperate with the police in the investigation.

 "He (arrested Pakistani national) lived here for 6 months.
 My father got his Aadhar Card made for documentation.
 After he left, we were not in touch with him...If needed, we will cooperate with the police," Uzaib, landlord of terrorist Mohd Asraf told ANI.

-The Delhi Police Special Cell foiled a big terror plan with the arrest of a Pakistani national from Laxmi Nagar and seized an AK-47 rifle from his possession.
+The Delhi Police Special Cell foiled a big terror plan with the arrest of a Pakistani terrorist from Laxmi Nagar and seized an AK-47 rifle from his possession.

 As per information shared by the police, the accused was living with a fake ID of an Indian national and had obtained the Indian identity cards through forged documents.